Should you hire a wedding planner?

 Coordination (running of the day, so you are left to enjoy yourself)

 A pro in your corner who has your back (budget control, negotiations, advice, support, experience)

 How can having a wedding planner save you money?

 Juggling a personal and professional life is tough enough.
 Add the seriously time-consuming wedding planning on top and pretty soon your cup will overflow.

 With most couples financing their wedding these days, not going over the budget will seem impossible.
 Especially if you don't have experience with wedding planning.

-Let's say on average, and after hours and hours of research, most of the couples contact around 5 suppliers in each category, gathering quotes, and negotiating, before deciding on the right one for them.
+Let's say on average, and after hours and hours of research, most couples contact around 5 suppliers in each category, gathering quotes, and negotiating, before deciding on the right one for them.

 One of the best and smartest moves at the start of your wedding planning will be to hire a wedding planner/stylist.
 With a pro on board, you will be saving money from the go.

 They will help you break down your budget into categories: absolute must-haves and nice-to-haves, so it's all pretty clear how much money has to be allocated where.